rietho/blogdown_website/content/blog/2022-01-18-mindfulness-what-why-are-you-sure-index-md/index.md

 ---
-title: "Mindfulness?
+title: "WIP: Mindfulness?
 What?
 Why?
 Are You Sure?"
 subtitle: ""
 excerpt: "TBD"
 date: 2022-01-18